Compliance Watch:

 How is overtime paid in Florida?

-Overtime is paid using the same method that regular wages are paid in Florida; this may differ depending on the preference of individual employers or employees and on the normal practices of a company.
+Overtime is paid using the same method that regular wages are paid in Florida; this may differ depending on the preference of individual employers or employees and the normal practices of a company.
 Usually, wages, including overtime, are delivered by a direct deposit to the employee’s bank account or by a paycheck covering the pay period in which the wages were earned.
 Direct debit is becoming increasingly popular as a convenient method for depositing and receiving wages.
-Employees must also be provided with either a digital or paper itemized wage statement, known as a paystub.
+Employees must also be provided with either a digital or paper itemized wage statement, known as a pay stub.

 When do I receive my overtime paycheck in Florida?

-Since overtime regulations in Florida are determined by federal laws, the FLSA is the law which sets out paycheck requirements.
+Since overtime regulations in Florida are determined by federal laws, the FLSA is the law that sets out paycheck requirements.
 According to the FLSA, employees in Florida typically should receive overtime paychecks on their regular payday for the pay period in which the overtime wages were earned.

 Violations of Overtime Law in Florida